isc-projects/stork/doc/user/install.rst

 .. figure:: ./static/oidc.png
    :alt: OpenID Connect authentication method

-After user clicks on the ``Log in with ...`` button, they will get redirected to OpenID Provider page where user will be able to authenticate and authorize the Stork as a OIDC Relying Party.
-It is highly recommended to enable also Multi Factor Authentication in the OpenID Provider to improve the authentication process security.
+After the user clicks on the ``Log in with ...`` button, they will get redirected to OpenID Provider page, where the user will be able to authenticate and authorize the Stork as an OIDC Relying Party.
+It is highly recommended to enable also Multi Factor Authentication in the OpenID Provider to improve the security of the authentication process.
-After successful authentication, user will get redirected back to Stork.
+After successful authentication, the user will get redirected back to Stork.
 Considering that ``STORK_OIDC_GROUP_ALLOW`` was configured, login to Stork will be successful if the user belongs to appropriate group in the OpenID Provider.
-In case of missing assignment to mandatory group, user may get redirected back to Stork Login page, where ``Unauthorized`` error feedback will be visible.
+In case of missing assignment to a mandatory group, the user may get redirected back to Stork Login page, where ``Unauthorized`` error feedback will be visible.

 Security Checklist for Stork Configurations